SecretFoundation/docs/docs/node-guides/run-full-node-mainnet.md

 - 16GB RAM
 - 256GB SDD
-- 1 dedicated core of any Intel Skylake processor (Intel® 6th generation) or better
+- 1 dedicated core of any Intel Skylake processor (Intel® 6th generation) or better (Xeon gen3 (Ice Lake) NOT supported)
 - Motherboard with support for SGX in the BIOS

 ### Recommended requirements

 - 32GB RAM
 - 512GB SSD
-- 2 dedicated cores of any Intel Skylake processor (Intel® 6th generation) or better
+- 2 dedicated cores of any Intel Skylake processor (Intel® 6th generation) or better (Xeon gen3 (Ice Lake) NOT supported)
 - Motherboard with support for SGX in the BIOS

 ## Installation